 - the SmartPass remains the property of the Department for Infrastructure and may be withdrawn at any time

-- after you have boarded the vehicle and requested your ticket, you should check the ticket to ensure that the details of your journey are correct.
-If the details are not correct, you should inform the driver/conductor immediately
+- after you have boarded the vehicle and asked for your ticket, you should check the ticket to make sure that the details of your journey are right - if the details are not right, you should tell the driver/ conductor immediately

-- it is the responsibility of 60+ and Senior (65+) SmartPass holders to keep their SmartPass in good working condition.
-If a SmartPass is lost or damaged the SmartPass holder will have to pay for a replacement and will not be refunded for any fares paid in the interim
+- it's the responsibility of 60+ and Senior (65+) SmartPass holders to keep their SmartPass in good working condition

-On the link below you can view a PDF document showing you how to use your Senior Citizen SmartPass.
+You can also view a leaflet at these links showing you how to use your 60+ or Senior (65+) Citizen SmartPass:

 You can use your 60+/ Senior (65+) SmartPass on all Glider services.